softdev15/slate/source/index.html.md

 | 34             | Costs: Net subtotals do not sum to invoice total
 | 35             | Costs: Multiple possible accrual combinations
 | 36             | Costs: Failed to match a set of accruals for highlighted sub total
-| 37             | Business Validation Failure: Job not in any clusters
 | 38             | Bill of Lading: Missing consignor/consignee
 | 39             | Bill of Lading: Missing origin
 | 40             | Bill of Lading: Missing destination